davewatters/pwnytrap/README.md

     https://github.com/lionheart/pwnedpasswords
     https://github.com/RubikX/HIBP-Python/

 ### Acknowledgements

--   The HIBP database and API were created by [Troy Hunt](https:/troyhunt.com) and licensed under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/)
+-   The HIBP API was created by [Troy Hunt](https:/troyhunt.com) and is licensed under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/)

+- This app was originally created as the third Portfolio Project (PP3) for the Code Institute's Full Stack Web Development course.
+The app was to showcase Python skills, and as a requirement was deployed to Heroku using a Code Institute mock terminal template.]